732-906-1500

 Contact an Edison Personal Injury Lawyer to Discuss Your Animal Attack Case in New Jersey

 Did you or a loved one sustain catastrophic injuries due to an animal attack that occurred in New Jersey?
-Don’t let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
+Don't let the medical bills pile up while you wait for the negligent party or their insurance company to do the right thing.
 Right now, you need an aggressive personal injury attorney on your side, fighting to get you the compensation you need, want, and deserve.
-The skilled attorneys at Lombardi and Lombardi, P.C. represent clients injured because of animal attacks in Edison, Point Pleasant, Woodbridge, Freehold, and throughout New Jersey.
-Call 732-564-7165 or email us to schedule a free consultation about your case.
+The skilled attorneys at Lombardi and Lombardi, P.A., P.C. represent clients injured because of animal attacks in Edison, Point Pleasant, Woodbridge, Freehold, and throughout New Jersey.
+Call 732-906-1500 or email us to schedule a free consultation about your case.
 We have an office conveniently located at 1862 Oak Tree Road, Edison, NJ 08820, as well as offices in Freehold, Brick, and Point Pleasant, NJ.

 The articles on this blog are for informative purposes only and are no substitute for legal advice or an attorney-client relationship.
 If you are seeking legal advice, please contact our law firm directly.